Martin Wandel

-Martin Wandel (15 April 1892 – went missing 14 January 1943) was a German general in the Wehrmacht during World War II.
-He was also a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
-Wandel went Missing in action on 14 January 1943 when his command post was overrun in part of the encirclement in the Battle of Stalingrad.
+Martin Wandel (15 April 1892 – missing in action 14 January 1943) was a German career military officer who fought in both world wars.
+He served in the Imperial German Army, the Reichswehr and the Wehrmacht.
+Rising to the rank of General of the Artillery during World War II, he commanded the 121st Infantry Division and XXIV Panzerkorps.
+He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
+Wandel went missing in action on 14 January 1943 when his command post was overrun in part of the encirclement in the Battle of Stalingrad.
 He was declared dead by a court in Berlin in 1948.